-All of the Company's customers consist of corporate and governmental entities.
-A limited number of customers have accounted for a large part of the Company's revenue and accounts receivable to date.
-Two separate customers accounted for 23% and 13%, respectively, of revenue for the three months ended July 31, 2021.
-Two separate customers accounted for 17% and 11%, respectively, of revenue for the three months ended July 31, 2020.
-Three separate customers accounted for 23%, 17%, and 15% of accounts receivable at July 31, 2021.
-Four separate customers accounted for 18%, 14%, 14% and 11% of accounts receivable at April 30, 2021.
+All of the Company's Customer-Entities (as defined below) consist of corporate and governmental entities.
+A limited number of Customer-Entities have accounted for a large part of the Company's revenue and accounts receivable to date.
+For the purpose of determining customer concentration and accounts receivable, unbilled receivables have been excluded from accounts receivable balance.
+Two separate Customer-Entities accounted for 36% and 10%, respectively, of revenue for the three months ended January 31, 2022.
+Two separate Customer-Entities accounted for 16% and 12%, respectively, of revenue for the nine months ended January 31, 2022.
+Two separate Customer-Entities accounted for 30% and 10%, respectively, of revenue for the nine months ended January 31, 2022.
+Two separate Customer-Entities accounted for 16% and 12%, respectively, of revenue for the nine months ended January 31, 2021.
+Five separate Customer-Entities accounted for 21%, 19%, 14%, 12% and 10% of accounts receivable at January 31, 2022.
+Four separate Customer-Entities accounted for 18%, 14%, 14% and 11% of accounts receivable at April 30, 2021.
+A Customer-Entity is defined as each entity that is the ultimate parent of a party contracting with the Company.

 Accounts receivable includes billed and unbilled receivables, net of allowance of doubtful accounts.
 Trade accounts receivable are recorded at invoiced amounts and do not bear interest.
 The expectation of collectability is based on a review of credit profiles of customers, contractual terms and conditions, current economic trends, and historical payment experience.
-The

-Company regularly reviews the adequacy of the allowance for doubtful accounts by considering the age of each outstanding invoice and the collection history of each customer to determine the appropriate amount of allowance for doubtful accounts.
-Accounts receivable included unbilled receivables as of July 31, 2021 and April 30, 2021 of \$1.5 million and \$3.8 million, respectively.
+The Company regularly reviews the adequacy of the allowance for doubtful accounts by considering the age of each outstanding invoice and the collection history of each customer to determine the appropriate amount of allowance for doubtful accounts.
+Accounts receivable included unbilled receivables as of January 31, 2022 and April 30, 2021 of \$5.1 million and \$3.8 million, respectively.